llllllllll/principles-of-performance/_sources/numpy-overview.rst.txt

 operation given the operands.

 For example, let's look at "sum".
-When summing a Python list of Python integers, we need to ask every into how to add itself to another int.
+When summing a Python list of Python integers, we need to ask every int how to add itself to another int.
 At every step we need to re-check the operands and find the proper implementation of "add".
 Also, we will need to :ref:`allocate <allocation>` a new integer object for every intermediate sum.
 Using an :class:`~numpy.ndarray`, we already know up front